 Some requirements specifications replace I2-2 with a requirement that the web pages must pass a W3C Markup validation test (http://validator.w3.org).
 This test analyzes the web pages and finds errors.
 This is yet another example of analysts prescribing a standard in the belief that it covers the demands.
 The test only finds formal errors, for instance missing end tags or missing quotes.
-It doesn't say any-thing about suitability for the blind.
-The guidelines in WCAG10, however, have rules for supporting the blind, but they cannot be verified by a computer.
+It doesn't say anything about suitability for the blind.
+The guidelines in WCAG 2.1, however, have rules for supporting the blind, but they can be verified only partly by a computer.
+Further, they cannot ensure that the system is intuitive and efficient to use.